chaojungz/ter/README.md

-#Project 3: Behavioral Cloning
-#README.md

-#Behavioral Cloning
-#Udacity Self-Driving Car Nanodegree, Term 1, Project 3
+#Udacity Self-Driving Car Nanodegree
+#Term 1, Project 3: Behavioral Cloning

 #Introduction
 The goal of this project is to first record images from a driving car and then use those images to train a model that allows the car to drive by itself.
 Therefore, three types of images are taken: left side of the car, center view, right side of the car.
 The model is based on Keras.